Mannerow/doordash-duration-prediction/README.md

 ## 📊 Dataset

 The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/dharun4772/doordash-eta-prediction) and contains various features related to DoorDash orders, such as pickup and drop-off locations, timestamps, order size, and other relevant attributes.
-The dataset can be found at DoorDash ETA Prediction Dataset.

 ## 🔒 Authentication